 Be Vigilant About Fraud

 I encourage all clients to continue to be mindful of fraud.
 I do not send unsolicited emails asking for confidential information (eg., passwords, PINs, credit card numbers, health information, etc.) or inviting you to make purchases.
-Please contact me by phone if you receive an email and are unsure if it originated from my account.
+Please contact me by phone if you receive an email and are unsure if it originated from my office.

 The following resources may also be of assistance: